Dan Martin (cyclist): Israel Start-Up Nation (2020–21)

 In 2020 Martin joined on a two-year contract.

 In 2020 Martin took 5th place in La Flèche Wallonne, and in the Vuelta a España he finished third in each of the first two stages, followed by a win on stage three before eventually finishing fourth in the General classification.

 On 26 May 2021, he won stage 17 of the 2021 Giro d'Italia, thus claiming a stage win in all three of grand tours.
 He eventually finished the Giro in 10th Overall.

 In September 2021, Martin announced that he would retire from competition at the end of the season.

-Personal life
+Personal

 Martin holds both British and Irish citizenship.
 After turning professional, Martin resided in Girona, Catalonia, Spain, before moving to Andorra in 2014.
 He is married to British distance runner Jess Martin.

 In September 2018 their twin girls, Daisy and Ella Martin, were born.